tosh2230/rfa/README.md

 # rfa

-Detect texts in screenshots of "Ring Fit Adventure for Nintendo Switch" posted on twitter and save the play record to Google BigQuery.
+Detect text in screenshots of "Ring Fit Adventure for Nintendo Switch" posted on twitter and save the play record to Google BigQuery.

 ## Description